UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

         ```
 !!! example "Challenge 5.
 Load another module and run a script"

-    - Load the latest version and run
+    - Load the latest version
     - Run the following serial script (``serial-sum.jl``) which accepts two integer arguments as input:

     ```julia